-Darren: For TTD, we have Thomas and Dale who are the primary songwriters, giving us a riff or a song idea.
-Then for Wei Lung, Tabitha and I, we add and expand upon what is given to us, so that each instrument gives off our own special vibe that makes us who we are.
+Darren: In Test The Divide, we have Thomas and Dale who are the primary songwriters, giving us a riff or a song idea.
+Then Wei Lung, Tabitha and I add and expand upon what has been given to us, so that each instrument gives off our own special vibe that makes us who we are.

-Tabitha: Traditionally, I write everything out physically or digitally first, but organically playing and figuring it out through improvisation is something I’d like to work towards.
+Tabitha: Traditionally, I first write everything out physically or digitally.
+But organically playing and figuring it out through improvisation is something I would like to work towards.

-Thomas: I've always been focused on the "Movement" of the song.
-Not just the note choices but even physically on the fretboard, so that it's fun to play.
+Thomas: I have always been focused on the “movement” of the song.
+Not just the note choices, but even physically on the fretboard, so that it is fun to play.
 Like a skateboarder chaining his tricks together.
-The "Flow" so to speak, but more in a blend of techniques, melody and how it looks than just technique alone.
-It's very much more a collaborative effort within a band like TTD: my approach is still there, but being open to other opinions from different backgrounds really gets a song to places I couldn't myself.
+The “flow”, so to speak, but more in a blend of techniques, melody and how it looks, rather than just technique alone.
+It is very much more a collaborative effort within a band like TTD.
+My approach is still there, but being open to other opinions from different backgrounds really gets a song to places I could not do myself.

 Wei Lung: What Darren said.
-Though there’s a demo where I came up with a simple 8 bar guitar riff, a drum groove and passed it to the band, and they developed it into a minute and a half demo, I then took that and composed even more sections before taking it back to the band.
+But there is a demo where I came up with a simple 8-bar guitar riff, a drum groove and passed it to the band, and they developed it into a minute-and-a-half demo.
+I then took that and composed even more sections before taking it back to the band.

 Dale: I usually start with a melody, chord or a concept that I deeply feel about.
 Following which, I tend to expand on it musically.
-I’m always trying new things - whether it is a new instrument, a new technique or new musical idea/theory.
-I’m always trying to have fun with ideas and not let my own technical abilities hinder the creation process.
-After all, with enough practice and proper transcribing, you can play anything you want to.
+I am always trying new things, whether it is a new instrument, technique or musical idea or theory.
+I am always trying to have fun with ideas and not let my own technical abilities hinder the creation process.
+After all, with enough practice and proper transcribing, you can play anything you want.

 What is one most misunderstood perception of songwriting?

-Darren: That songwriting is throwing spaghetti at the wall to see if it’s cooked.
+Darren: That songwriting is throwing spaghetti at the wall to see if it is cooked.
 No, you actually have to taste it.

 Tabitha: THAT IT IS EASY.
 Also, that it will ever be perfect.

-Thomas: There're too many and most of them contradict each other.
-That it's really hard, or it's too easy, you need theory, or you need feel.
+Thomas: There are too many and most of them contradict one another.
+That it is really hard, or it is too easy, you need theory, or you need “feel”.
 I really think the most misunderstood thing is that there is a method to the madness at all.
-How effective one's songwriting capability is simply attributed to their ability to translate that madness.
+The effectiveness of one’s songwriting capability is simply attributed to one’s ability to translate that madness.